 - My CRAZY stressful story!

 Bubba and I hadn't made any plans for spring break because we had just gotten back from Europe (post series coming soon!) and Disneyland (see my Disneyland on the Cheap post series!).
-However, as the week went on we started feeling sorry for ourselves that we were stuck at home on a gorgeous week…with no school…and 4 young kids…all of them bored…and fighting…making me want to pull my hair out.
+However, as the week went on we started feeling sorry for ourselves that we were stuck at home on a gorgeous week…with no school…and four young kids…all of them bored…and fighting…making me want to pull my hair out.

 We were planning out our week on Monday and saw that Bubba had to go to Midway, UT for a work retreat (bummer!).
 After looking up the location of his retreat, I saw that it was Stone Hill lodge.
 It's a huge house with tons of bedrooms and plenty of beds.
-When I saw that it sleeps 45 and has an indoor pool I thought, “oh my gosh, wouldn't it be so fun to get a bunch of families together and go for 2 nights?”
+When I saw that it sleeps 45 and has an indoor pool I thought, “oh my gosh, wouldn't it be so fun to get a bunch of families together and go for two nights?”

 That's exactly what we did!

-We sat down and quickly made a list of all the families that we pictured having fun with on a 2 night getaway.
+We sat down and quickly made a list of all the families that we pictured having fun with on a 2-night getaway.
 We narrowed down the list, taking several things into consideration: